 2. Intent to return is established, if the applicant resides in a long-term care facility (LTCF).

-TennCare ABD Manual 110.050 lists 24 categories, and the list is broader than most families assume.
-It includes: aunt, brother, cousin, daughter, father, granddaughter, grandfather, grandmother, grandson, half-brother, half-sister, in-laws, mother, nephew, niece, sister, son, stepbrother, stepdaughter, stepfather, stepmother, stepsister, stepson, and uncle.
-Dependency may be financial, medical, or residential.
-The applicant's signed statement is accepted unless contradicted.
+This matters more than families expect, so it's worth knowing the list is broad.
+TennCare ABD Manual 110.050 names 24 categories: aunt, brother, cousin, daughter, father, granddaughter, grandfather, grandmother, grandson, half-brother, half-sister, in-laws, mother, nephew, niece, sister, son, stepbrother, stepdaughter, stepfather, stepmother, stepsister, stepson, and uncle.
+The dependency can be financial, medical, or residential, and the applicant's signed statement is accepted unless something contradicts it.

-This is important because if a dependent relative lives in the home, the home equity limit ($752,000) does not apply at all, AND no intent-to-return statement is needed.
+Why it's a big deal: if a dependent relative lives in the home, the $752,000 home equity limit does not apply at all, and no intent-to-return statement is needed.

-When the applicant is admitted to a nursing facility and no spouse or dependent relative occupies the home, the applicant signs a written intent-to-return statement at the time of TennCare application.
-TennCare verifies intent at each annual eligibility redetermination.
+When the applicant goes into a nursing facility and no spouse or dependent relative is living in the home, the applicant signs a written intent-to-return statement at the time of the TennCare application.
+TennCare re-checks that intent at each annual eligibility review.

 Three rules every family should understand: